barton-willis/ordmexpt/README.md

 ## Maxima function `ordmexpt`

-This project aims to develop a new version of the Maxima function `ordmexpt`, that is a subroutine for Maxima's ordering predicate `great`.
-This rewrite attempts clarify the logic of the function and to repair [bug #4383: great not transitive (so simplifya not idempotent)](https://sourceforge.net/p/maxima/bugs/4383/).
+This project aims to develop a new version of the Maxima function `ordmexpt`, which is a subroutine for Maxima's ordering predicate `great`.
+This rewrite attempts clarify the logic of the function and to fix [bug #4383: great not transitive (so simplifya not idempotent)](https://sourceforge.net/p/maxima/bugs/4383/).
 Specifically, bug #4383 causes the following expression to not simplify correctly
 ~~~
 (%i1)	(declare(z,complex), domain : complex)$
 (%i2)	exp(z) + sqrt(exp(z)) + exp(z);